greymatter-io/helm-charts/observables/README.md

 ## Enabling the Grey Matter observables filter

 To configure a sidecar to emit observables you must define the filter as well as enable it.
-In the sidecar's `listener` object that you wish to turn on observables, `greymatter edit listener listener-servicex` and add `"gm.observables"` to the list of `active_http_filters`, and the following configuration to the `http_filters` map so that it looks like:
+In the sidecar's `listener` object that you wish to turn on observables, `greymatter edit listener <listener-key>` and add `"gm.observables"` to the list of `active_http_filters`, and the following configuration to the `http_filters` map so that it looks like:

 ```yaml
   ...